-The Boston Globe is the largest and most prestigious news organization in New England, with more than 200 reporters and editors working in its headquarters and bureaus.
-The Globe's political coverage covers a vast and varied range, from City Hall to the State House, and from Capitol Hill to the presidential campaign trail.
+The Boston Globe is the largest news organization in New England, with more than 200 reporters and editors.
+Our politics stories cover a vast range, from storied institutions such as City Hall and the State House to groundswell activism in a region that has become an epicenter of the Resistance.

-The Boston Globe's Director's Intern will ideally have the following duties:
+The Globe's Director's Intern will ideally have the following duties:

-· Pitch politics story ideas, report and write them for the Boston Globe's weekly politics section, Capital.
+- Pitch thoughtful and eye-catching politics enterprise stories, then report and write them for the Boston Globe.

-· Write special features for the weekly Capital section.
+- File short and compelling features for the weekly Capital Source section.

 The ideal applicant will have experience with news writing and a demonstrated interest in politics.
-Specifically, the applicant should have either at least one year of experience writing for a campus publication or an internship with another news or magazine publication.
+Specifically, the applicant should have at least two years experience writing for a campus publication and/or an internship with another news or magazine publication.

-A successful and productive Director's Intern will end his or her summer at the Boston Globe with several published stories and a deeper understanding of a career in political journalism.
+A successful and productive Director's Intern will end his or her summer at the Boston Globe with several compelling and smart politics stories, as well as a deeper understanding of what a career in political journalism entails.

 2016 Director’s Intern Reflection